richlamdev/ansible-server-freebsd/README.md

 ### Base role

-1. Checks presence of Python 3, will install install Python 3, if it is not already installed.
+1. Checks presence of Python 3, will install Python 3, if it is not already installed.

 2. Deploys the following static configuration files:
+    * loader.conf.local
+    * newsyslog.conf
     * pf.conf
-    * loader.conf.local
     * rc.local
-    * newsyslog.conf

 3. Deploys the following dynamic configuration files:
     * ntp.conf